assemblerflow/flowcraft/docs/getting_started/overview.rst

 account how data will be received by the process and how data may be emitted from the process, to ensure that it can link with other components.

+**However, why not both?**

+Assemblerflow generates a complete Nextflow pipeline file, which ca be used as a starting point for your customized processes!

 .. _nextflow: https://www.nextflow.io/